artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 <!--
 ## Document {#document}

-Your [exchange listing](./create-listing.md) is a great place for marketing and support information for your extension, but our Platform Launch [Help Docs](https://docs.adobe.com/content/help/en/launch/using/overview.html) are used every day by our customers.
-We encourage you to submit a pull request to [add your extension documentation](https://github.com/AdobeDocs/launch.en/blob/master/help/extension-reference/3rd-party-extensions.md) into the Platform Launch user docs.
+Your [exchange listing](./create-listing.md) is a great place for marketing and support information for your extension, but our Data Collection [Help Docs](https://docs.adobe.com/content/help/en/launch/using/overview.html) are used every day by our customers.
+We encourage you to submit a pull request to [add your extension documentation](https://github.com/AdobeDocs/launch.en/blob/master/help/extension-reference/3rd-party-extensions.md) into the Data Collection user docs.
 Open source docs for the win! 🚀
 -->